DoriniTT/aiida-teros/README.md

     - Loads the bulk structure and prepares it as an AiiDA [`StructureData`](https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/data_types.html#structuredata) node.

-    - Sets up all the necessary inputs for the AiiDA-AIAT.
+    - Sets up all the necessary inputs for the AiiDA-TEROS.

     - Submits the work chain to the AiiDA daemon for execution.